Make-School-Courses/CS-1.1-Object-Oriented-Programming/Lessons/08-OOP-2-Inheritance.md

-# OOP Encapsulation and Inheritance
+# Object-Oriented Programming Part 2: Inheritance

 ## Learning Objectives
 By the end of this lesson, students will be able to: